TusharKumar1007/youtube-video-downloader/README.md

 ***** New Functionality ****
 Download Playlist as Audio

-A temp_links.txt file will be created ones a video is download letting you know what all videos are downloaded with both its video link and title..
+A temp_links.txt file will be created ones a video is download letting you know what all videos were downloaded with both its video link and title..

 ChromeDriver Link for selenium: https://sites.google.com/chromium.org/driver/